States Demand Refunds For Unemployment Money Paid In Error

 Weeks or sometimes months later, new information may reach the state offices, such as updated payment histories, or a discrepancy from a former employer, which can lead to an overpayment notice.

 In normal economic times, overpayments were common, occurring in approximately 10% of all cases nationally.
-Now, states are trying to process a record wave of applicants, and navigate several new programs launched during the pandemic.
+Now, states are trying to process a record wave of applicants and navigate several new programs launched during the pandemic.

 In short, a complex system turned more complex.